symfony/symfony1-docs/reference/en/16-Tasks.markdown

 | `--migrate` | `-` | Migrate instead of reset the database

-The `doctrine:build-all` task is a shortcut for three other tasks:
+The `doctrine:build-all` task is a shortcut for four other tasks:

     ./symfony doctrine:build-all